check-spelling/check-spelling-docs/Feature:-Check-commit-messages.md

 * PR description
 * PR summary

-Note: while PR description and PR summary aren't technically commit messages, there are a number of `commit` strategies (especially `Squash`) that will end up integrating them into a future commit, and thus it makes sense to offer to check them as well.
+ℹ️ Note: While PR description and PR summary aren't technically commit messages, there are a number of `commit` strategies (especially `Squash`) that will end up integrating them into a future commit, and thus it makes sense to offer to check them as well.

 # Future work

+Split the check pass for these objects from the main pass.
+In order to handle them, items really need to be added to `allow`, otherwise a commit that adds a term to expect to accept a commit message will then force the next PRs to remove the newly inserted expect items.

 ## Presentation